hiltar/hexfetch/README.md

 hexfetch is made with `go 1.24.2`.

-Running hexfetch-web will create two folders into same directory where hexfetch-web is running.
+Running hexfetch will create two folders into same directory where hexfetch is running.
 data directory contains hexdata.json.
 settings directory contains user defined config.json and miners.json.